jackeinbinder01/Movie-List-Manager/README.md

 ### Application Description:

-The Movie List Manager is a Java Swing app, powered by the OMDb movies API (https://www.omdbapi.com/), intended to enable users to create and manage movie watchlists
+The Movie List Manager is a Java Swing app, powered by the [OMDb movies API](https://www.omdbapi.com/), intended to enable users to create and manage movie watchlists

 With the Movie List Manager, users can: